robertjchristian/MRC/MRC42.md

 ## The Time Curve General Description MRC
 - The unified Time Curve principle.
 - The answer to "Life, the Universe and Everything" is Time.
-- How to making contributions accretive to Morpheus vs extractive.
+- How to making contributions **accretive** to Morpheus vs **extractive**.
+- The concept is that all Contributions take Time for them to benefit the network, the longer the Time the greater the benefit.

 ## Time Seperates All Things
 It seperates the Builders from the tourists.
 The HODLers from the day traders.